-As an active concert soloist he has performed at Carnegie Hall, Alice Tully Hall in Lincoln Center, the Anchorage Festival of Music, Chautauqua Institute, Hill Auditorium, the Music Festival of Pettoranello, Italy, the Romanian/American Music Festival in Timisoara, Romania, the Amalfi Coast Music Festival and with numerous symphony orchestras including the Buffalo Philharmonic, Sinfonieorchester Luzern, West Virginia Symphony, Little Orchestra Society of New York, Canton Symphony, and Shreveport Symphony.
+As an active concert soloist he has performed at venues including Carnegie Hall, Alice Tully Hall in Lincoln Center, and Hill Auditorium; festivals including the Anchorage Festival of Music, Chautauqua Institute, the Music Festival of Pettoranello (Italy), the Romanian/American Music Festival in Timisoara (Romania), and the Amalfi Coast Music Festival; and with numerous symphony orchestras including the Buffalo Philharmonic, Sinfonieorchester Luzern, West Virginia Symphony, Little Orchestra Society of New York, Canton Symphony, and Shreveport Symphony.

 On recordings Lusmann may be heard in Richard Strauss’ opera Der Friedenstag recorded at Carnegie Hall on the Koch International label; Operngala recorded at the Konzerthaus Luzern, Switzerland on Tonstudio AMOS; and on E.E.
 Cummings: An American Circus, songs by Logan Skelton, recorded on the Centaur Records label.
-He recently recorded two more CDs of songs by Logan Skelton that was released in April 2013 on the Blue Griffin label: Ohr Songs: The Mad Potter, Clyburn Songs: A Kind of Weather and Anderson Songs: Through the Eyes of an Islander.
+He recorded three more CDs of songs by Logan Skelton on the Blue Griffin label: Ohr Songs: The Mad Potter; Clyburn Songs: A Kind of Weather; and Anderson Songs: Through the Eyes of an Islander.

-Stephen Lusmann is associate professor of voice at the University of Michigan School of Music, Theatre and Dance, the Fort Worth Opera Studio voice teacher, and a member of the voice faculty at the Seagle Music Colony, the oldest summer vocal training program in the United States.
-In addition, he has taught at Music in the Marché in Mondavio, Italy and has given master classes at the Conservatory of Timisoara, Romania, Anchorage Conservatory, Florentine Opera, Northwestern University, and many other institutions.
+Stephen Lusmann is associate professor of voice at the University of Michigan School of Music, Theatre & Dance, the Fort Worth Opera Studio voice teacher, and a member of the voice faculty at the Seagle Music Colony, the oldest summer vocal training program in the United States.
+In addition, he has taught at Music in the Marché in Mondavio, Italy and has given master classes at the Conservatory of Timisoara (Romania), Anchorage Conservatory, Florentine Opera, Northwestern University, and many other institutions.

 Having completed his graduate degrees at the University of Cincinnati College-Conservatory of Music, Lusmann is carrying on the lineage of the master teachers Andrew White, Sidney Dietsch, and Giuseppe DeLuca.
-His students are having great success performing professionally in opera, concert, musical theatre, and young artist programs.
-They are also winning prestigious international vocal competitions and teaching in elementary, secondary, and higher education.
+His students have had great success performing professionally in opera, concert, musical theatre, and young artist programs.
+They have also won prestigious international vocal competitions and are teaching in elementary, secondary, and higher education.